Advanced

 Response & Retry Logic

 Your webhook endpoint should respond with a 2xx status code (like 200 or 204) to indicate successful receipt.
-If your endpoint returns an error or times out, we'll retry the webhook:
+Webhook delivery uses a single attempt:

 Best Practice